scverse/anndata/docs/zarr-v3.md

     return ad.experimental.write_dispatched(group, "/", adata, callback=callback)
 ```

 However, `zarr-python` can be slow with sharding throughput as well as writing throughput.
-If you wish to [speed up](https://github.com/LDeakin/zarr_benchmarks) either operation (or receive a moderate boost for reading in general), a [bridge to the `zarr` implementation in Rust](https://zarrs-python.readthedocs.io/en/latest/) can help with that:
+Thus if you wish to [speed up](https://github.com/LDeakin/zarr_benchmarks) either writing, sharding, or both (or receive a modest speed-boost for reading), a [bridge to the `zarr` implementation in Rust](https://zarrs-python.readthedocs.io/en/latest/) can help with that:

 ```
 uv pip install zarrs